chankung9/payoff-diagram-web/README.md

 - ✅ **Update charts automatically** - only active positions are included in calculations
 - ✅ **Preserve position data** - disabled positions retain all their information
 - ✅ **Smooth transitions** - CSS animations provide smooth state changes

+### Chart Layout and Navigation

+The application features an **enhanced chart-first layout** for better analysis workflow:

+- **📊 Full-Width Chart Display**: Charts are prominently displayed at the top in a dedicated full-width section
+- **🎯 Enhanced Visibility**: Larger chart size (450px-650px) adapts to screen size for better readability
+- **⚙️ Organized Controls**: Position management and chart controls are neatly organized below the chart
+- **📱 Responsive Design**: Layout adapts from desktop (side-by-side) to mobile (stacked) seamlessly

 ### Chart Controls